April Xing & Heath Crawley

 The Lucky Bee at Hardy’s Bay is next level.
 The twice-cooked pork hock bao buns are so good, just ask Barbra Streisand who the chefs once cooked for!
 Grab a couple of Cosmos and enjoy the view across the water.
 The pizza is also twice as good at Tropicana Social Club, Woy Woy.
 We can never choose between the "Tony Pepperoni" and the "Fishermen’s Wharf" so we get the "Roasted Fennel" – but they’re all amazing.
 And an honourable mention goes to Osteria il Coccia for its authentic Italian food cooked by fire, located at The Galleria Ettalong.

 Ettalong Beach waterfront is a beautiful place to be – hanging with friends, walking or riding the bike trail, or a quick dip at high tide, before enjoying sunset cocktails at The Box on the Water.

-How would you impress a visitor to the Coast?
+How would you impress a visitor to the Central Coast?

 Where do each of you enjoy shopping?

 April: I love Piccolo Pear at East Gosford and Salmon & Co in Ettalong for its lovely, curated flowers, rustic trinkets and garden décor.
 La Bohème along the Scenic Highway toward Terrigal and Shadow Bang on the stylish strip of Long Jetty are favourites for a quick fashion hit and always have beautiful homewares.